Nakasendo Hiking Adventures: Your Ultimate Travel Guide for Japan’s Historic Postal Trail

 Terrain and Access

-Given its function as an old trade route, the Nakasendo is also easier and more accessible than many of the Kumano Kodo routes.
-The trail is less steep, and features more paved roads and fewer moss-covered stone paths than most of the Kumano Kodo routes, making it more comfortable to walk (especially if you have knee issues).
+Given its function as an old trade route, the Nakasendo is also easier and more accessible than many Kumano Kodo routes.
+The trail is less steep and features more paved roads and fewer moss-covered stone paths than most of the Kumano Kodo routes, making walking more comfortable (especially if you have knee issues).

-Public transport access is similarly well established for both, however, the Nakasendo is less remote than most of the Kumano Kodo routes (more on that below).
+Public transport access is similarly well established for both; however, the Nakasendo is less remote than most Kumano Kodo routes (more below).

 Wildlife